 * Article, “The Ideological and Organizational Origins of the United Federation of Teachers’ Opposition to the Community Control Movement in the New York City Public Schools, 1960-1968, ” Labour/Le Travail (forthcoming Spring 2014).

-*Roundtable Discussant, “Reshaping History: The Intersection of Women’s History and Radical History, ” 25th Anniversary Special Issue of the Journal of Women’s History, Vol. 25, No. 4 (forthcoming Winter 2013).
+*Roundtable Discussant, “Reshaping History: The Intersection of Women’s History and Radical History, ” 25th Anniversary Special Issue of the Journal of Women’s History, Vol. 25, No. 4 (Winter 2013, 13-45.

 *Chapter (with Ferdinando Fasce), “When Italian Workers Fight: Ethnic Nationalism and Class Struggle in the Progressive Era, ” in Immigration et Travail aux Etats-Unis, Bénédicte Deschamps et Isabelle Richet (dirs.), Paris, L’Harmattan, 45-66 (forthcoming Fall 2013).